Shubhom Bhattacharya

 Outside of research, I enjoy learning new things about the world through books, movies, travel, food or family and friends, and enjoy watching and playing sports like soccer and basketball.
 I also enjoy writing; this website is a work-in-progress for research related work, but I also semi-regularly post creative writing on my newsletter.

-If you’re interested in connecting about research or want to grab a coffee I’m all ears, feel free to shoot me a line.
+If you’re interested in connecting about research or want to grab a coffee I’m all ears, feel free to shoot me a line!

 Download CV